Aurelian-C/React-Summary_App/src/markdowns/Defining_&_using_routes.md

 ## Step 2.
 Use the route: the `RouterProvider` component

 Another step is to use the router.
-To use it, we need store the returned value of the `createBrowserRouter` function in a variable.
+To use it, we need store the returned value of the `createBrowserRouter()` function in a variable.
 We use that variable to tell React that the router stored in it should be rendered to the screen.
 To tell React that the stored router should be used, we need to import the `RouterProvider` component from the `react-router-dom` package.

-The `RouterProvider` has a special prop which we must set, and that is the `router` prop.
-The value we pass to the `router` prop should be a router created with `createBrowserRouter` function.
+==The `RouterProvider` has a special prop which we must set, and that is the **`router`** prop.
+The value we pass to the `router` prop should be a router created with `createBrowserRouter()` function==.

 ![Defining_&_using_routes](..\img\Defining_&_using_routes.jpg)